asutkarvaibhav/Cricket-Score-Prediction/README.md

 * India and England had the highest batting team scores.
 * Zimbabwe's bowling team had the highest average score allowed.
 * Random Forest and XGBoost performed the best with accuracy scores of 0.86 and 0.91, respectively.

+**Conclusion**

+The project demonstrates the use of machine learning in predicting cricket scores, providing insights into team performance and match outcomes.